 - Work with Cheshire East Council and neighbouring authorities to improve public transport and reduce reliance on car usage on the A6 corridor.

 - Through the local MP, lobby central government for solutions on improving air quality from all traffic pollution and through Cheshire East Council review the impact of national air quality strategies and local transport plans.

 - Work with the local community, the local school and businesses to promote good practice helping to improve air quality.

 - Continue working with the community to promote cycling, walking and other good practice to improve air quality and health and well-being generally.

-- Continue working with Cheshire East Council to undertake regular reviews of the air quality in Disley and in particular to continually assess the impact of the MARR on the A6 given the projected increases in traffic.
+- Continue working with Cheshire East Council to undertake regular reviews of the air quality in Disley and to lobby for continual traffic monitoring to assess the impact of the A555/MARR on the A6 through Disley and Newtown.

 - Provide links on the Parish Council website to up-to-date information on air quality at both national and local levels and promote local good practice identified through action planning in newsletters and e-Bulletins.